 Competitive EDH (cEDH) is a multiplayer format for the Magic: The Gathering card game.
 The format consists of building Commander decks that are competitive enough to win in the first few turns of a game.
 Some decks have the capability of winning on their first turn!

 The MTG Reserved List features a list of cards that Wizards of the Coast said they would not reprint in future sets or products.
-This means that the cards on the Reserved List have a finite print run.
-Reserved List cards played in cEDH can be very expensive to acquire like The Tabernacle at Pendrell Vale and Timetwister.
-However, there are a few Reserved List cards used in popular cEDH decks that players can purchase for under $5.00.
+As such, cards on the Reserved List have a finite print run.
+Reserved List cards played in cEDH can be very expensive to acquire, like The Tabernacle at Pendrell Vale and Timetwister.
+However, a few Reserved List cards are used in popular cEDH decks that players can purchase for under $5.00.

 Abeyance is a Reserved List rare from the Weatherlight set.
-This instant is featured in lists for the Heliod, Sun-Crowned cEDH deck.
+A Heliod, Sun-Crowned cEDH deck may want Abeyance in the 99.
 Abeyance acts as a second copy of Silence, but less powerful.
 It is another tool used to help protect combos; especially, in white-based decks.
 At under $5.00, this card is an inexpensive option for cEDH decks that want more Silence-type effects.